-- (d) Electronic filing - (i) Mandatory Electronic Filing All attorneys must file all pleadings and other papers permitted by the Ffederal Rrules and the Elocal Rrules of this Court (except charging documents) electronically in all criminal cases, subject to the exceptions set forth below.
+- (i) Mandatory Electronic Filing All attorneys must file all pleadings and other papers permitted by the Ffederal Rrules and the Hocal Rrules of this Court (except charging documents) electronically in all criminal cases, subject to the exceptions set forth below.
 All electronically filed documents must be in PDF digital format and must be submitted in accordance with the instructions set forth in the User's Manual on the court's website.
-Pro se parties who are not members of the bar of the Court may not file pleadings or other papers electronically, but must submit them in paper form. - (ii) Papers that may not be filed electronically The following documents may not be filed electronically, but must be submitted in paper form: - (A) Ddocuments submitted by a person who is not a registered attorney (for example, a pro se litigant); - (B) Ppapers filed in cases that have been sealed in their entirety; - (C) Ddocuments that are required by statute or court order to be filed in camera; and
+Pro se parties who are not members of the bar of the Court may not file pleadings or other papers electronically, but must submit them in paper form. - (ii) Papers that may not be filed electronically The following documents may not be filed electronically, but must be submitted in paper form: - (A) Dedocuments submitted by a person who is not a registered attorney (for example, a pro se litigant); - (B) Ppapers filed in cases that have been sealed in their entirety;

-- (D) Ggarnishee disclosures and other documents submitted by unrepresented third parties in response to writs or other court process;. - (iii) Electronic Ffiling of Aaffidavits and Oother Ooriginal Documents: The following documents must be filed electronically by submission of a scanned PDF version of the original document: - (A) Aaffidavits in support of or in opposition to a motion (This rule does not apply to affidavits of service); - (B) Example 2 (B) Example 2 (B) Example 3 (B) Example 3 - (C) Certified copies of judgments or orders of other Courts.
+- (C) Dedocuments that are required by statute or court order to be filed in camera; and - (D) Garnishee disclosures and other documents submitted by unrepresented third parties in response to writs or other court process;. - (iii) Electronic Ffiling of Aaffidavits and Oother Ooriginal Documents: The following documents must be filed electronically by submission of a scanned PDF version of the original document: - (A) Aaffidavits in support of or in opposition to a motion (This rule does not apply to affidavits of service.); - (B) Declarations under penalty of perjury; and - (C) Certified copies of judgments or orders of other courts.